bbugyi200/MyHugoBlog/content/blog/github-repo-rank-system.md

 rank = (multiplier × min{2 × ⑂ / ★, 1}) + bonus
 ```

 where ★ is the total number of stars and ⑂ is the total number of forks.
+This algorithm produces a numerical rank value between 0 and 5.

 ## Sample Rank Calculations